Writhlington

-Writhlington is a suburb of Radstock and 6 mi north-west of Frome in the Bath and North East Somerset district of Somerset, England.
+Writhlington is a suburb of Radstock and 6 mi north-west of Frome, in the Bath and North East Somerset district of Somerset, England.

 History

 The ancient parish of Writhlington was part of the Kilmersdon Hundred.
+In 1931 the parish had a population of 551.
+On 1 April 1933 the parish was abolished to form Norton Radstock, part also went to Kilmersdon.

 Church

 The parish church was dedicated to St Mary Magdalene.
 It has been designated by English Heritage as a Grade II listed building.
 The church has since been converted to a private residence, whose owners have included the actor Dai Bradley.

 The old rectory which accompanies it dates from the 18th century.
 There is also a Methodist church dating from the early 20th century.

 Coal mining

-Coal pits within the village were part of the Somerset coalfield and the site is now Writhlington Site of Special Scientific Interest, which includes 3,000 tons of Upper Carboniferous spoil from which more than 1,400 insect fossil specimens have been recovered, including Phalangiotarbi, and Graeophonus. and the world's earliest known Damselfly, It is a Geological Conservation — Protected Site.
+Coal pits within the village were part of the Somerset coalfield and the site is now Writhlington Site of Special Scientific Interest, which includes 3,000 tons of Upper Carboniferous spoil from which more than 1,400 insect fossil specimens have been recovered, including Phalangiotarbida, and Graeophonus. and the world's earliest known Damselfly, It is a Geological Conservation — Protected Site.

 In 1896 they were owned by Writhlington, Huish and Foxcote Colliery Co., and by 1908 this had been changed to Writhlington Collieries Co.
 Ltd. The Upper and Lower Writhlington, Huish & Foxcote were all merged into one colliery.
 Most of the output went to Portishead power station.

 The village was on a branch of the proposed route of the Somerset Coal Canal, however this was converted into a tramway in 1815.